 1. At least 3-5 years of experience providing residential services and supports.

+Justification:

 2. Applicant must demonstrate the ability to start work within sixty (60) days of award.
 Justification:

 Experience Requirements

 Additional Experience Requirements:

 3. Experience with managing multiple grants or contracts greater than \$100,000.00.

+Justification:

 4. Experience managing local (District of Columbia) or federal grants.

+Justification:

-5. Have a functioning accounting system that is operated in accordance with generally accepted accounting principles.
+accepted accounting principles.

+Justification:

 6. Have at least one year of experience providing services to SUD clients.

+Justification:

 7. Experience with implementing activities related to providing housing or services to persons with substance use and/or mental health disorders, HIV/AIDS, or low-income individuals.

+Justification: